Arc travel time and path choice model estimation subsumed: Experimental Results

-We report performance metrics -- number of iterations, computing time in minutes and RMSLE -- of our and the BDJM methods in Table~\ref{tab:new_york_trip} for different sizes of the training set.
-The first set (rows 2-6) is limited to the 6am to 9pm period on weekdays, whereas the second set (rows 7-11) is for the 9am to 12am period.
-Iteration budget (It.) is the maximum training time for one iteration of the hyper parameter optimization loop.
-We evaluate at most each model 50 times in the hyper parameter search loop.
-The training time columns (t.) contain the average training times for the best hyper parameters.
-We run our experiments 3 times\footnote{We acknowledge that running the experiments only 3 times is not enough to get a statistically significant variance and mean, however, note that there is very little variation between the runs.}.
-We note that the BDJM method and MOSEK are deterministic\footnote{MOSEK is only deterministic when the number of cores does not change.}, but our method and NOMAD depend on the seed.
+In Table~\ref{tab:new_york_trip}, we report performance metrics -- the number of iterations, computing time in minutes, and RMSLE -- of our and the BDJM methods for different sizes of the training set.
+The first set of rows (2-6) is limited to the 6~am to 9~pm period on weekdays, whereas the second set of rows (7-11) is for the 9~am to 12~am period.
+The iteration budget (It.) is the training time in minutes that leads to stopping each iteration of the hyperparameter optimization loop.
+The algorithms may take more than It. minutes as we let the last iteration finish.
+We evaluate each model at most 50 times in the hyperparameter search loop.
+The training time columns (t.) report the average training times in minutes for the best hyperparameters.
+We run each experiment three times and we report the number of runs, out of the three, that converge before the time limit (\#c/3).
+We acknowledge that running experiments only three times is not enough to get a statistically significant variance and mean.
+However, there is very little variation between the runs.
+We note that the BDJM method and MOSEK are deterministic (to be more precise, the BDJM method is only deterministic up to tie-breaking in case of multiple shortest paths with the same length, and MOSEK is deterministic as long as the number of cores does not change), whereas our method and NOMAD depend on the seed.
 Due to negligible variance (less than 5e-4 in most cases), we run the BDJM method only once.
-The BDJM method timeout in the larger set, however, the loss change was in the order of 1e-4 in the last two or three iterations and training for longer periods did not improve the results.
+The BDJM method reached timeout in the larger set.
+However, the loss change in these cases is in the order of 1e-4 in the last two or three iterations, and training for longer periods did not improve the results.